We all know routine and predictability are good for our children (not to mention us parents) but every now and then it is OK to break the rules.

 A firm and consistent bedtime routine is a lifesaver for most mums, preventing over-tired tots and guaranteeing a bit of ‘me/us time’ in the evenings.
 But occasionally, especially at weekends and on holiday, the odd half an hour here or there isn’t going to hurt.
 If the choice is between taking your tot out to dinner with you and keeping him up past his bedtime or not going at all, why not do as the Europeans do and take your bug-eyed toddler along.
 He’ll probably be so excited he’ll behave perfectly, and if you tire him out, you may even get an extra half an hour in bed the next morning…

 Do as I say, not as I do

 While it might be nice to carry on with some of our less savoury habits while instructing our tots they’re not allowed to do the same, this just won’t wash.
 Ever heard the saying “actions speak louder than words”?
 Children learn by example, and you’re the one setting it, so save any burping or drinking out of the milk carton until you can do it in private.

 Don’t play with your food

 It’s not surprising this is a rule most mums are keen to enforce.
 Spending ages creating a nutritious, attractive meal, complete with carrot bunny ears, only to have it prodded and chucked on the floor, is enough to bring out the Victorian mother in anyone.
-To a two-year-old, though, food is not just for eating, it’s for fun and exploration.
+To a toddler, though, food is not just for eating, it’s for fun and exploration.
 Plunging his fingers into a bowl of pasta teaches him about texture, shape, colour, temperature – and taste.
 And feeding himself develops his hand-eye co-ordination and sense of independence.